Abdulaziz20007/Phono-Frontend/structure.md

 2. The product detail page (`/app/product/[id]/page.tsx`) still makes separate API calls to fetch comments, but this is redundant
 3. The Comment interface in `api/types/index.ts` matches the structure of comments in the product response
 4. The API includes separate comment endpoints for adding, updating, and deleting comments, but fetching comments can use the data already in the product response
-5. Placeholder files added in the Pages Router to support the App Router implementation

 According to the user's note, there's no need to fetch comments separately when clicking on the comments tab - they can use the comments already included in the product response.